PgBiel/elembic/src/element.typ

   assert(ancestor-filter.elements != (:), message: "elembic: filters.within: the ancestor filter appears to not be restricted to any elements and is thus impossible to match.
 It must apply to at least one element (potential ancestor).
 Consider using a different filter.") assert(ancestor-filter.elements != none, message: "elembic: filters.within: the ancestor filter appears to apply to any element.
 It must apply to exactly one element (the one receiving the set rule).
-Consider using an 'and' filter, e.g. 'e.filters.within(e.filters.and(wibble, e.not(wibble.with(a: 10))))' instead of just 'e.filters.within(e.not(wibble.with(a: 10)))', to restrict it.") assert(depth == none or max-depth == none, message: "elembic: filters.within: cannot specify both depth and max-depth (please pick one).") assert(depth == none or type(depth) == int, message: "elembic: filters.within: 'depth' parameter must be an integer or 'none'.") assert(max-depth == none or type(max-depth) == int, message: "elembic: filters.within: 'max-depth' parameter must be an integer or 'none'.")
+Consider using an 'and' filter, e.g. 'e.filters.within(e.filters.and(wibble, e.not(wibble.with(a: 10))))' instead of just 'e.filters.within(e.not(wibble.with(a: 10)))', to restrict it.") assert(depth == none or max-depth == none, message: "elembic: filters.within: cannot specify both depth and max-depth (please pick one).") assert(depth == none or type(depth) == int and depth > 0, message: "elembic: filters.within: 'depth' parameter must be a positive integer or 'none'.") assert(max-depth == none or type(max-depth) == int and max-depth > 0, message: "elembic: filters.within: 'max-depth' parameter must be a positive integer or 'none'.")

   (
     (filter-key): true,